Express Newark Resident Poet, Jasmine Mans, Tells the Story of Newark Girlhood

 Mans performances at Express Newark will expand upon some of the themes of Baraka’s Blues People.
 As artist-in-residence, she created a work titled Daughter, which explores voice, memory, and reclamation and includes the accompaniment of a live band.
 There will also be a moderated conversation with Express Newark and New Arts Director Salamishah Tillet.

-“It’s a big deal to be the only poet in this space and studying and writing to build out a show and a portfolio of poetry that represents not only Blues People’but the people of Newark,’’ said Mans, who is known for her formidable state presence and expressive voice, which can shift dramatically from anger and irony to tenderness and compassion in a single verse.
+“It’s a big deal to be the only poet in this space and studying and writing to build out a show and a portfolio of poetry that represents not only Blues People’but the people of Newark,’’ said Mans, who is known for her formidable stage presence and expressive voice, which can shift dramatically from anger and irony to tenderness and compassion in a single verse.

 The influence of hip-hop is evident in her live performances, where Mans earned a reputation for firing off devastating, punchline-filled critiques of toxic masculinity, pop culture, racist violence and injustice.